sx-bet/sportx-js/README.md

   const sportX = await newSportX(
     Environments.RINKEBY,
     undefined,
+    undefined,
     new providers.Web3Provider(web3.currentProvider)
   )
 }
 ```

+`newSportX` returns a promise that resolves to an initialized SportX API object.

-The following assume you have an initialized sportX API object.
+The following assumes you have an initialized sportX API object.

 ### Get all the active markets